Hillel II

-Hillel II (Hebrew: הלל נשיאה, Hillel the Nasi), also known simply as Hillel, was an amora of the fifth generation in the Land of Israel.
+Hillel II (הלל נשיאה), also known simply as Hillel, was an amora of the fifth generation in the Land of Israel.
 He held the office of Nasi of the Sanhedrin between 320 and 365 CE.
 He was the son and successor of Judah III.
 He is sometimes confused with Hillel the Elder, as the Talmud sometimes simply uses the name "Hillel".

 Biography

 In two instances his name is quoted in connection with important decisions in Jewish law: in one, Jose ben Abin expounds to him a law; in the other, Hillel cites a mishnah to establish a law.

 The emperor Julian the Apostate was gracious to Hillel, whom he honored on a number of occasions.
 In an autograph letter to him, Julian assured him of his friendship and promised to ameliorate further the condition of the Jews.
 Before setting out for the war with Persia, Julian addressed to the Jewish congregations a circular letter in which he informed them that he had "committed the Jewish tax-rolls to the flames," and that, "desiring to show them still greater favors, he has advised his brother, the venerable patriarch "Julos", to abolish what was called the 'send-tax'".